dheurtev/dheurtev/monitoring.md

 - [StatsD](https://github.com/statsd/statsd): A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP and sends aggregates to one or more pluggable backend services (e.g., Graphite).
 [Also used in Datadog](https://www.datadoghq.com/blog/statsd/). `MIT License`
 - [Prometheus](https://prometheus.io/): free software application used for event monitoring and alerting.
 It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting. `Apache License 2.0`

-### ELK Stack ###
+### ELK Stack and OpenSearch (fork)###
+#### ELK ####

-- [ELK](https://www.elastic.co/fr/elastic-stack/): Elasticsearch, Kibana, Beats et Logstash
+[ELK](https://www.elastic.co/fr/elastic-stack/): Elasticsearch, Kibana, Beats et Logstash
   * [Beats](https://www.elastic.co/fr/beats/): Beats is a free and open platform for single-purpose data shippers. `Apache 2.0 License`
   * [Logstash](https://www.elastic.co/fr/logstash/): free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to an Elasticsearch data warehouse. `Apache 2.0 License`
   * [Elasticsearch](https://www.elastic.co/): search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents. `Apache 2.0 License`
   * [Kibana](https://www.elastic.co/fr/kibana/): source-available data visualization dashboard software for Elasticsearch.

-**License**: "(i) a dual license under the Server Side Public License, v 1 and the Elastic License 2.0 or (ii) an Apache License 2.0 compatible license or (iii) solely under the Elastic License 2.0, in each case, as noted in the applicable header." => Avoid as `⚠ Proprietary`
+**License issue**: "(i) a dual license under the Server Side Public License, v 1 and the Elastic License 2.0 or (ii) an Apache License 2.0 compatible license or (iii) solely under the Elastic License 2.0, in each case, as noted in the applicable header." => Avoid as `⚠ Proprietary`

-Fork :
+#### OpenSearch (fork) ####
+Following the license change of ELK, the project has been forked.

-- [OpenSearch](https://opensearch.org/) is a community-driven, `Apache 2.0-licensed` open source search and analytics suite that makes it easy to ingest, search, visualize, and analyze data.
+[OpenSearch](https://opensearch.org/) is a community-driven, `Apache 2.0-licensed` open source search and analytics suite that makes it easy to ingest, search, visualize, and analyze data.
 Developers build with OpenSearch for use cases such as application search, log analytics, data observability, data ingestion, and more
   * OpenSearch: distributed search and analytics engine based on Apache Lucene.
   * OpenSearch Dashboards : default visualization tool for data in OpenSearch.
 It also serves as a user interface for many of the OpenSearch plugins, including security, alerting, Index State Management, SQL, and more.
   * Ingest Tools: compatible with a variety of ingestion and processing tools including beats, fluentbit and fluentd.